 To provide information on grief in order to facilitate better understanding and expression of their feelings.

-To enable children to merge their feelings with memories of their loved one.
+To enable students to merge their feelings with memories of their loved one.

-To increase the child’s awareness of available support systems.
+To increase the student’s awareness of available support systems.

-To instill feelings of hope and life for the future within children who have experienced a loss.
+To instill feelings of hope and life for the future within others who have experienced a loss.

-After a much needed and delightful lunch and seeing another puppet show, the children divided into age groups and watched videos that were helpful in explaining additional ways to cope with grief.
-The children were then asked to verbalize their losses and share how they felt.
+After a much needed and delightful lunch and puppet show, the students divided into separate age groups and watched videos that were helpful in explaining additional ways to cope with grief.
+The students were led by the counselors to verbalize their losses and share how they felt.
 This was a productive time which allowed them to open up to the presence of their loss.

-CAMP HOPE 2013 came to a close with the children’s parents/guardians returning to the campsite and being given the opportunity to express their thoughts and feelings during a parent’s session.
-The children returned to their groups for one last time of therapy.
-And then the parents and children were reunited and a very poignant memorial balloon release was held to share the feelings of grief for lost loved ones that had been experienced through the day.
+Finally the day came to a close as the parents and students were reunited and a very poignant memorial balloon release was held by the lake to share the feelings of grief for lost loved ones that had been experienced through the day.

-CAMP HOPE 2013 was made possible by over 70 volunteers surrendering and sacrificing their precious time, wisdom, and energy and through the generous giving of individuals, organizations, and companies that contributed with financial and in-kind donations.
-It just could not have happened without these people.
+CAMP HOPE was made possible by over 70 well trained volunteers that surrendered and sacrificing their precious time, wisdom, and energy.
+Camp Hope is also made possible through the generous giving of individuals, organizations, and businesses that make financial contributions.
+CAMP HOPE could not have happened without all this support.

 If you know of a child that may benefit from this years camp or would like more information please contact our office, at 912-588-0080 (Monday through Friday 8:30 to 5:00)